limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 |_http-title: Apache Tomcat
 ```

 Only one open port?!
-Well, I guess I have to brute force my way to an attack surface!
+Well, I guess I have to brute-force my way to an attack surface!

 ### Directory/File Enumeration